 - Put milk and liqueur in a bowl and wet biscuits (but do not soak them), then break them into small pieces and add to the butter mixture.
 Mix well.

-- Cut a big piece of parchment paper and put the mixture giving it a salami shape.
+- Cut two big pieces of parchment paper and put the mixture giving it a salami shape.

 - Sprinkle with the walnuts.
 Roll and fold.